 At Family Carers Ireland, we understand the key to caring is support.
 That can come from your family members, wider family circles, people in your community and of course, from Government.
 However it is common the world over that many do not identify as a family carer.

 By self-identifying as a family carer, you are taking the first step in your journey towards seeking support in your caring role.
 While family caring is a very rewarding role, it is important to have a support system in place to guide you.
 These range from training, respite, peer support, advocacy and information, which are some of the key elements provided by Family Carers Ireland in helping family carers cope with the challenges of caring for a loved one at home can bring.
 We believe no one should have to care alone.

-We know that in Ireland today there are over 355,000 family carers of which approximately 160,000 do not self-identify.
-A further 120,000 are currently coping with their roles whilst 75,000 are either struggling or in crisis.
+We know that in Ireland today there are over 500,000 family carers of which approximately 160,000 do not self-identify.

 Our goal is to reach family carers when they first begin their caring role and provide them with information, supports and services to allow them to care confidently and safely avoiding them reaching struggling or crisis point.Call the National Freephone Careline